Discovering Carvoeiro: Portugal’s Hidden Gem

 - Where to Stay in Carvoeiro

 - Things to Do in Carvoeiro

 - Best restaurants in Carvoeiro

-Carvoeiro is a small town in the Algarve which is very close to Lagao and just a 50 minute drive from Faro Airport.
+Carvoeiro is a small town in the Algarve which is very close to Lagoa and just a 50 minute drive from Faro Airport.

 We flew into Faro and booked a return journey with Yellowfish Transfers to take us to our hotel which would be home for the next 4 nights.
 The roundtrip cost €87 (discounted for off season) and was worth it as we had free WiFi and friendly, knowledgable drivers.

-The Tivoli Carvoeiro Algarve Resort is not your average 5-star Hotel, it’s location is just unbeatable; nested up high within the most stunning ochre coloured cliffs, with a private sandy beach, surrounded by turquoise and blue ocean waters.
+The Tivoli Carvoeiro Algarve Resort is not your average 5-star Hotel, this Carvoeiro hotel has a location that is unbeatable; nested up high within the most stunning ochre coloured cliffs, with a private sandy beach, surrounded by turquoise and blue ocean waters.

 We were extremely impressed with the hotel; the simplistic room decor and outstanding service received made it a truly excellent place to stay.